 This course involves discussion of seminal works in the history and philosophy of science to explore both historical ways of thinking and philosophical ways of thinking.
 From this perspective, the course explores current interest in the nature of science as an integral part of the study of science.
-Predominantly on-line course delivery.
+Predominantly on-line course delivery (5 inperson meetings during the semester)